CLNEulalia/Recursion/README.md

 1. [myGA module: Recursion](https://my.generalassemb.ly/activities/773)
 2. [In-Class Exercise: Writing Recursive Functions](exercises/recursion.js)

-> **Note**: The myGA module contains a link to an exercise in CodePen. **The code in CodePen is the exact same as the code for the in-class exercises.** Try out the exercise in CodePen and see how far you can get with it.
-Leave off where you get stuck and we'll review the solution in class.
+> **Note**: The myGA module contains a link to an exercise in CodePen. **The code in CodePen is the exact same as the code for the in-class exercises.** Try out the exercise in CodePen and see how far you can get with it, as it contains tests that check your code.
+Store your progress in your .js file.
+This is not for a grade, but should be something that you revisit as you prepare for technical interviews.

 ## Learning Objectives
 By the end of this lesson, you will be able to: